AttilaVural/AttilaVural.github.io/docs/gxp/index.md

 # Compliance & its role in pharma

-## What is Compliance ang GMP?
+## What is Compliance and _GMP_?
 The word _compliance_ is often used in the industry by itself, but what is really meant is _compliance with federal regulations_.
 GMP is a term commonly used in the pharma industry.
-It stands for _Good Manufacturing Practices_ and despite

-(Cirkel diagram: Compliance > GxP/GMP > GAMP etc...)

-the seemingly general wording, GMP a term virtually exclusive to the pharma industry.
+It stands for _Good Manufacturing Practices_ and despite the seemingly general wording, GMP a term virtually exclusive to the pharma industry.
 Words commonly used interchangebly with GMP are:

 * cGMP - Current Good Manufacturing Practices.
 * GxP - Good x Practices, where x stands for different sub-areas within the industry.